 Easy Songs to Sing in Spanish for Beginners

-I can still remember when I fell in love with salsa music.
-It didn’t take me long to gather all of Marc Anthony’s CDs so I could listen to them on repeat on my iPod.
+I still remember the moment I fell in love with salsa music.
+Before I knew it, I had all of Marc Anthony’s albums on repeat, playing them nonstop on my iPod.
+What happened next?

 Aside from being a fun, mood-boosting way to practice your Spanish, research shows that music enhances memory retention and pronunciation skills.
 That’s because melodies help new vocabulary and phrases stay in your long-term memory.